 Find out the PostgreSQL connection settings, as used by CKAN and Datastore:

-grep sqlalchemy.url /etc/ckan/default/ckan.ini grep ckan.datastore.write_url /etc/ckan/default/ckan.ini
+grep sqlalchemy.url /etc/ckan/default/production.ini grep ckan.datastore.write_url /etc/ckan/default/production.ini

 where the format of the connection strings is one of these:

 If the ‘host’ is not configured as localhost then CKAN is using a PostgreSQL that is running on another machine.
 In this case, many of the commands below will need running on the remote machine, or if you also have PostgreSQL installed on the CKAN machine then PostgreSQL tools can usually run them on the remote host by using the –host parameter.

 What version are you running?¶